 For the Department on Disability Services, Rehabilitation Services Administration

-Jaure & nuss
+Vann & Miss 1/19/14

-Laura L. Nuss Director
+Laura L. Nuss Director Date

 For the Department of Employment Services:

-Deborah A. Caurel
+Deborah A. Carroll

-Deborah A. Carroll Director
+Deborah A. Carroll Date

 APPENDIX 5: FULL LIST OF WIC BOARD MEMBERS